 Ending the Silence

 We are currently looking for facilitators for Ending the Silence.
-If you are interested, and especially if you are between the ages of 18 – 35, and in recovery, please contact Tom Lane at email@example.com or 360-695-2823, ext 114.
+If you are interested, and especially if you are between the ages of 18 – 35, and in recovery, please contact John McDonald at firstname.lastname@example.org or 360-695-2823, ext 114.

 NAMI Ending the Silence is an in-school presentation about mental health designed for high school students.
 Students can learn about mental illness directly from family members and individuals living with mental illness themselves.